 While cremation is not prohibited for Mormons, it is not encouraged, and the Church prefers that bodies be buried rather than cremated.

-To learn about the differences between burial and cremation, see our article Choose Burial or Cremation.
+To learn about the differences between burial and cremation see our article: How To Choose Burial or Cremation

 Embalming is acceptable for Mormons.

-To learn about embalming, see our article Embalming.
+To learn about this topic see our article: Embalming

 Funeral services are not usually held on Sundays.

 Preparing The Body